JHodgkins/MSP4-MovieBox/docs/testing/TESTING.md

 Throughout and in deployment, test card numbers are used to simulate a real-world example of a real purchase being made.

 __Performance__
-Due to experiance and the restrictions of the shared environment of Heroku for compiling and serving the application on the frontend, certain performance metrics are affected as the shared hosting will sleep after a few minites of inactivity to conserve resources and wake when needed which can take a few moments to be responsive, a paid plan would provide an always on connection and produce a higher performance which would yield faster performance for the end user.
+Due to experiance and the restrictions of the shared environment of Heroku for compiling and serving the application on the frontend, certain performance metrics are affected as the shared hosting will sleep after a few minutes of inactivity to conserve resources and wake when needed which can take a few moments to be responsive, a paid plan would provide an always on connection and produce a higher performance which would yield faster performance for the end user.

 __PEP8 complience__
 PEP8 complience has been followed throughout the project, the project was developed using GitPod and the full template provided by Code Institute which includes Python linting to ensure compliance.